 , have recently started posting their ads online ahead of time so that they can draw in more buyers.

 Cyber Monday, the Monday after Thanksgiving, is basically the online version of Black Friday.
 Shoppers can scour the net for those great deals without having to leave the comforts of home.

 For the on-the-go tech-savvy shoppers, iPhone and Android have created apps to assist with Christmas shopping.
 The Christmas List

-, the number one shopping app in the United States right now, helps you organize your Christmas lists and budget your money accordingly.
+, the number one shopping app in the United States, helps you organize your Christmas lists and budget your money accordingly.
 These lists can be synced from your email, and a checkmark will show up when a person on your list is complete.
-The app also provides a countdown on the shopping days left until Christmas.
+The app also provides a countdown of the shopping days left until Christmas.

 Another great shopping app is RedLaser

 , RedLaser has many aspects that make shopping a dream.
 You'll never have to worry about keeping track of reward cards anymore because this app stores them all in one place.
 It allows you to access nearby stores with its map capabilities and lets you search or scan barcodes to compare prices so that you receive the best deal.